 Of course, this may not be a problem it the users don’t need to understand everything.
 But in many work environments, like in industry or military, users are ultimately in response and should be able to

 - notice when automation is not up to the task and

 - be able to handle the task that automation failed

-Endsley also notes, that some researchers talk about the irony of automation – automation works when mental workload is low anyway (the situation is not complex), but fails when mental workload is high (the situation gets tricky), ever increasing the load on operator (Endsley 2017).
+Endsley also notes that some researchers talk about the irony of automation – automation works when the mental workload is low anyway (the situation is not complex), but fails when the mental workload is high (the situation gets tricky), adding the load on the operator (Endsley 2017).

-Andrew Rae has considered automation in security critical environments in his article The Operator or The Automation: In Whom Should We Place Ultimate Trust.
+Andrew Rae has considered automation in security-critical environments in his article The Operator or The Automation: In Whom Should We Place Ultimate Trust.
 One approach to security is, that system design should prevent dangerous system states.
-Another approach is that human operator is the ultimate link in security.
-Andrew notes, that these two are in conflict when system avoiding to enter unsafe state limits the options of human operator to recover from a dangerous situation.
-Automation may fail to detect the state of the overall system, and “unsafe” operation by the user may actually be the least dangerous action, even if it wasn’t envisioned by the system designers.
+Another approach is that the human operator is the ultimate link in security.
+Andrew notes, that these two conflicts when the system avoiding to enter an unsafe state limit the options of the human operator to recover from a dangerous situation.
+Automation may fail to detect the state of the system as a whole, and “unsafe” operation by the user may be the least dangerous action, even if it wasn’t envisioned by the system designers.